RanjaniKashyap/demo1/README.md

 # demo1
 git training

-Let us see the usage of git commands
+Let us see the usage of git command